| St Valentine's Day

 If quoting figures please credit the Flowers &

-Plants Association/TNS Sofres (Figures from Valentine's Day 2008)
+Plants Association/TNS Sofres (Figures from Valentine's Day 2008) Russians, Japanese and Americans are

 Worldwide demand on just one day: